-- Are there less abortions because more women are choosing life?
+- Are there fewer abortions because more women are choosing life?
 We could potentially make this claim if births were increasing while abortions were dropping.
 But births are not increasing.

 - Are the number of pregnancies declining, too?
 Yes.
-The number of births and the birth rate continue to decline in the US.
-Coupled with the decline in abortions, we can conclude that less women are getting pregnant.
+As indicates, the number of births and the birth rate continue to decline in the US.
+Coupled with the decline in abortions, we can conclude that fewer women are getting pregnant.